raman20/Rusty-Grep/README.md

-# Rust CLI Application
+# Rusty-Grep

-This is a simple Rust CLI application.
+This is a simple Rust CLI application that searches for a given query in a file similar to the `grep` command.

 ## Getting Started